abond936/My-Journal/docs/AI-Briefing.md

 *   `src/app/`: The heart of the Next.js App Router.
     *   `api/`: Contains all backend API route handlers.
     *   `admin/`: Pages and layouts for the content management interface.
-    *   `view/`: Pages and layouts for the primary content consumption experience.
+    *   `view/`: Pages and layouts for the primary content consumption.
     *   `layout.tsx`: The root layout, which includes global providers.

 *   `src/components/`: Reusable React components.